Kent Parish, New Brunswick

-Kent is a civil parish in the northeastern corner of Carleton County, New Brunswick, Canada.
-It comprises one village, two local service districts, and part of one town, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Kent is a geographic parish in the northeastern corner of Carleton County, New Brunswick, Canada.

+Prior to the 2023 governance reform, for governance purposes it was divided between one village, two local service districts, and part of one town, all of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Kent Parish includes all of the civil parish except the two municipalities.
+The Census subdivision of Kent Parish includes all of the geographic parish except the two municipalities.

 Origin of name

 The parish was named in memory of the Duke of Kent, father of Queen Victoria.

 History

 Kent was erected in 1821 within York County from "all that part of the County of York lying above the Parish of Wakefield, on both sides of the River Saint John," territory previously unassigned to any parish.
 This sweeping description included modern Kent Parish, Wicklow Parish, Aberdeen Parish, parts of Brighton, Peel, and Stanley Parishes; Madawaska County; most of Victoria County; the western part of Restigouche County; and parts of Maine and Quebec then claimed by New Brunswick.